aschuerch/MBBI_ComputerPracticum/_episodes/07-Trimming.md

 ~~~
 {: .bash}

-These files contain the short read data of *E.coli* K-12.
+These files contain the short read data of *E.coli* K-12 as [paired-end data](https://www.illumina.com/science/technology/next-generation-sequencing/paired-end-vs-single-read-sequencing.html).
 Before we start to assemble the short reads into contigs, we have to trim the low quality sequences away.

 # Cleaning Reads